mentebinaria/retoolkit/README.md

 ## Can you add tool X?

 It depends.
 The idea is to keep it simple.
 We won't add a tool just because it's not here yet.
-But if you think there's a good reason to do so, and the license allows us to redistribuite the software, please open an issue and we'll consider that. :)
+But if you think there's a good reason to do so, and the license allows us to redistribuite the software, please [file a request here](https://github.com/mentebinaria/retoolkit/discussions/categories/new-app-requests).